nikhil-Kondapalli/virtual-ai-assistant/README.md

   - `depends_on: - redis`: Specifies that the `gateway` service depends on the `redis` service.
   - `volumes: - ./backend-gateway:/app`: Mounts the `backend-gateway` directory on the host to the `/app` directory in the container for local development.
   - `command: daphne -b 0.0.0.0 -p 8000 backend_gateway.asgi_websocket:application`: Starts the Daphne ASGI server to handle WebSocket connections.
-- **`llm-worker`**: A worker service that integrates with Ollama to provide AI-powered responses.
+- **`llm-worker`**: A worker service that integrates with Ollama to provide AI-powered responses, now enhanced with Retrieval-Augmented Generation (RAG) using ChromaDB for context retrieval and semantic caching.
   - `build: context: ./worker-llm`: Builds the Docker image for the `llm-worker` service.
-  - `environment`: Sets environment variables for the service, including the Redis and Ollama URLs.
+  - `environment`: Sets environment variables for the service, including the Redis and Ollama URLs, and RAG-specific configurations.
   - `depends_on: - redis - ollama`: Specifies that the `llm-worker` service depends on the `redis` and `ollama` services.
-  - `volumes: - ./worker-llm:/app`: Mounts the `worker-llm` directory for local development.
+  - `volumes: - ./worker-llm:/app - llm_chroma_data:/app/chroma_db`: Mounts the `worker-llm` directory for local development and a named volume `llm_chroma_data` to persist ChromaDB data.
 - **`tts-worker`**: A worker service that uses Coqui TTS to generate personalised-style voices.
   - `build: context: ./worker-tts`: Builds the Docker image for the `tts-worker` service.
   - `environment`: Sets the Redis URL.